marcotoronto/rdm-test/content/06-2_Documentation_Metadata.md

         Reusable data is described, licensed, and shared in such a way that wide reuse is possible.

-All data can be FAIR, but not all FAIR data is open.
+**All data can be FAIR, but not all FAIR data is open**.
 OpenAIRE states that data should be "*as open as possible, as closed as necessary*."
 Not all data can be fully open, but it should still be findable at the metadata level.
 {: .note}

 ### Metadata, the descriptive data about your project, supports your project's ability to be FAIR.